-One of the implications of further diversification of the housing stock is a broader range of affordable and shared housing options.
-Affordable housing is aimed at households in the lowest 60 percent of the income distribution in Markham who are likely experiencing affordability challenges because they are having to spend more than 30 percent of
+One of the benefits of further diversification of the housing stock is a broader range of affordable and shared housing options.
+Affordable housing is aimed at households in the lowest 60 percent of the income distribution in Markham who are likely experiencing affordability challenges because they are having to spend more than 30 percent of their income on ownership or rental housing.
+In particular, households in the lowest 30 percent of the income distribution in Markham, whose needs are not being met by the private market, require publicly financed social or assisted housing.